 - OSHA’s Office of Regulatory Affairs reports an even more dramatic result; suggesting US$4 to US$6 are saved for every US$1 invested.

 Education — Provide your employees with an understanding of machine and process safeguarding basics by Machine safeguarding experts.

 Assessment and Risk Identification — Build a foundation for a safer, more productive manufacturing operation.
-Know the hazards presented by your equipment and processes through standards-based assessment process.
+Know the hazards presented by your equipment and processes through a standards-based assessment process.
 Quantify the risks and make plans how to mitigate them.

 Engineering and Design — Proper safety circuit design and product selection are an important part of creating a safe and productive manufacturing floor.
 Good practice is to consider safety design right from machine concept design stage rather than looking for retrofitting after machine moved to shop floor.

 Integration and Implementation – Installation of safety systems and training on the newly installed guards and safety devices is a critical step in the process.
 There is more to safety than simply installing a guard or safety light curtain.
 Safety systems to be installed by trained installers.
 Properly executed, safety pays big dividends.